JeanEudesH/networkvisu/README.md

 The different instances of PHIS are requested as 'guest' user.

-The app propose different visualisation graphs such as barplot, boxplot and piechart. (more will be possible)
+The app propose different visualisation graphs such as barplot, boxplot and pie chart, treemap and radar chart. (more will be possible)

 The list of instances is : OpensilexDemo, Pheno3C, Phenovia, PhenoField, Ephesia